Remote Monitoring

 Maintenance and Work Session events are not relevant for the time being and will be considered in other use cases.

-Within the Console, in the Events section you can define all the event types described above, but before starting, we recommend you make a list of all the events you want to track, and for each one define:
+1. Within the Console, in the Events section, you can define all the event types described above, but before starting, we recommend you make a list of all the events you want to track, and for each one, define:

 Try to consider the impact of a problem (risk, urgency, loss), to assign the right type to an event.

-In case you have a metric providing the active code(s), you can use it for all events but with different condition value.
+In case you have a metric providing the active code(s), you can use it for all events, but with a different condition value.

 Configuring the Thing Definition View

-Once the initial configuration is verified, you can start defined a more complex user interface by using the entire set of built-in components.
+Once the initial configuration is verified, you can start defining a more complex user interface by using the entire set of built-in components.

-You must define how to subdivide information into the thing details page.
+You must define how to subdivide information into the thing's details page.

-We suggest you to define multiple tabs, the first one will be the Overview tab, instead the others, will provide more details on different aspects (e.g. Diagnostic, Events, Processing, Uptime, Maintenance).
+We suggest you to define multiple tabs, the first one will be the Overview tab, and the others will provide more details on different aspects (e.g. Diagnostic, Events, Processing, Uptime, Maintenance).

-In the View page, select Thing Definitions (switch the thing definition if necessary), open Customer view and finally edit the template associated to the Overview sub-page.
+In the View page, select Thing Definitions (switch the thing definition if necessary), open Customer view, and finally edit the template associated with the Overview sub-page.

 Overview tab